2024 IMPACT! Program for Filipino Americans

 Ira Valeza

-Ira Valeza received her BA in Government & Politics with a concentration on International Relations, a BA in Chinese, and a Certificate in East Asian Studies from the University of Maryland, College Park (UMD) in May 2024.
+Ira Valeza will receive her BA in Government & Politics with a concentration on International Relations, a BA in Chinese, and a Certificate in East Asian Studies from the University of Maryland, College Park (UMD) in December 2024.
 Ira was named a Philip Merrill Presidential Scholar as an outstanding graduating student at UMD and received a HUAYU BEST Scholarship to study at the prestigious National Taiwan Normal University’s Mandarin Training Center in 2023, where she gained proficiency and fluency in both Simplified and Traditional Chinese.
 Her passion for public service and learning languages led her to intern at the US Department of Energy and the Chinese American Museum in Washington DC.
 As a Filipino American, Ira plans to participate and continue her education in Filipino, Chinese, and American cross-cultural connections as she hopes to become a language officer for US intelligence agencies and share her expertise on US-Asia relations.
 Ira was born in Manila but has since lived in St. Thomas of the US Virgin Islands, California, Arizona, and Maryland.
 In her free time, she enjoys sightseeing, watching Asian TV dramas, and going on walks with her dog.